keu/docs/astro/ci-cd.md

     }
     ```

-    This Jenkinsfile triggers a code push to Astronomer Cloud every time a commit or pull request is merged to the `main` branch of your repository.
+    This Jenkinsfile triggers a code push to Astro every time a commit or pull request is merged to the `main` branch of your repository.

 2. Configure the following environment variables: